miekg/ssd/README.md

 `ssdd` will call into the user systemd that runs under the same user as itself.
 The file used for user authorization is simplistic, it is just one user name per line.

 The default port is 9999.
+Metrics are served from the same port on the /metrics path.
+The same port also provides a /health handler that return "200 OK".

 It's assumed `ssdd` is ran via systemd as well, so all interactions it provides can be applied to itself.